samwightt/handlebars/README.md

 Let's look at the last line of code:

 ```
-println!("{:?}", item);
+println!("{:#?}", item);
 ```

 This uses the `println!` macro (basically a function, but slightly more complex) to output the value of `item`.
-A call to `println!` will always begin with a string like that; inside the string, you can see we're using a special syntax: `{:?}`.
+A call to `println!` will always begin with a string like that; inside the string, you can see we're using a special syntax: `{:#?}`.
 This little bracket thingy basically takes whatever argument is passed into `println!` and outputs all of it (so long as it implements the `Debug` trait, but that's not important).
 If you've used `println` in any other language, the behavior is almost identical, but the syntax is just a little bit different.

 So that's what our code does!
 It takes the stuff stored in the `html` variable, parses it, and outputs it to the console.
 Play around with it and see what happens.
 Here's some experiments you can try: